 - 1. Very Low Risk-The loan is performing as agreed.
 The underlying property performance has exceeded underwritten expectations with very strong NOI, debt service coverage ratio, debt yield and occupancy metrics.
 Sponsor is investment grade, very well capitalized, and employs a very experienced management team. - 2.
 Low Risk-The loan is performing as agreed.
 The underlying property performance has met or exceeds underwritten expectations with high occupancy at market rents, resulting in consistent cash flow to service the debt.
-Strong sponsor that is well capitalized with experienced management team. - 3.
+Strong sponsor that is well capitalized with an experienced management team. - 3.
 Average Risk-The loan is performing as agreed.
 The underlying property performance is consistent with underwriting expectations.
 The property generates adequate cash flow to service the debt, and/or there is enough reserve or loan structure to provide time for sponsor to execute the business plan.
 Sponsor has routinely met its obligations and has experience owning/operating similar real estate. - 4.
 High Risk/Delinquent/Potential for Loss-The loan is in excess of 30 days delinquent and/or has a risk of a principal loss.
 The underlying property performance is behind underwritten expectations.
 Loan covenants may require occasional waivers/modifications.
 Sponsor has been unable to execute its business plan and local market fundamentals have deteriorated.
 Operating cash flow is not sufficient to service the debt and debt service payments may be coming from sponsor equity/loan reserves. - 5.
 Impaired/Defaulted/Loss Likely-The loan is in default, or a default is imminent, and has a high risk of a principal loss, or has incurred a principal loss.
 The underlying property performance is significantly worse than underwritten expectation and sponsor has failed to execute its business plan.
 The property has significant vacancy and current cash flow does not support debt service.
 Local market fundamentals have significantly deteriorated resulting in depressed comparable property valuations versus underwriting.

 As mentioned above, management considers several risk factors when assigning our risk rankings each quarter.
 We believe the long-term impacts of the COVID-19 pandemic remain uncertain, and therefore continue to represent a risk to our portfolio.

-During the second quarter of 2022, we added nine new loans to our portfolio with a risk ranking of 3, and eight loans repaid, of which five loans had a risk ranking of 2 and three loans had a risk ranking of 3.
-Our weighted average risk ranking at June 30, 2022 is unchanged from March 31, 2022 at 3.1.
+During the third quarter of 2022, we added three new loans to our portfolio with a risk ranking of 3, and two loans with a risk ranking of 3 were repaid.
+Additionally, one loan changed to a risk ranking of 3 from a risk ranking of 4, and two loans changed to a risk ranking of 5 from a risk ranking of 4.
+For further discussion on our risk ranking 5 loans see "Asset Specific Loan Summaries" below.
+Our weighted average risk ranking at September 30, 2022 is unchanged from June 30, 2022 at 3.1.